DIY Herb Pots For Your Kitchen

 Gather the Materials

 You’ll need a terracotta pot, a paper napkin with a design of your choice, decoupage glue, a brush, white acrylic paint, and scissors.
 You might want to paint the pot white first.
-Here are two pots I made, one which I painted and one which I did not.
+Here are two pots I made, one I painted and one I did not.

 Which one do you like better?
 It’s up to you!